sudoer-Huatao/calc_ultra/README.md

 ## Test PYPI

-Previous test version of this project is on Test PYPI.
+Previous test versions of this project are on Test PYPI.
 View on <https://test.pypi.org/project/calc-ultra/>.

 ## Acknowledgements